apache/tooling-trusted-release/docs/plan.md

 ## UX improvements

 1. Enhance RC display
-   - Add the option to upload package artifacts without signatures
-   - Replace raw file hashes with the original filenames in the UI
+   - [DONE] Augment raw file hashes with the original filenames in the UI
-   - Add file size and upload timestamp
+   - [DONE] Add file size and upload timestamp
-   - Improve the layout of file listings
+   - [DONE] Improve the layout of file listings
+   - Potentially add the option to upload package artifacts without signatures
    - Show validation status indicators

 2. Improve key management interface
+   - [DONE] Display which PMCs are using each key
    - Add key expiration warnings
-   - Display which PMCs are using each key
-   - Improve key selection during RC creation

 3. Release status dashboard
    - Add progress indicators for release phases